chafc-fcig/chafc-fcig.github.io/guides/sharing-tissue-data-with-the-ala.md

 You will need to discuss this with the ALA to ensure that they are aware of what you are doing and require them to do.
-The creation of the URL does not happen automatically.
+The creation of the URL will not happen automatically.

-deliver these three fields separated with a ':' in a single column.
+Deliver these three fields separated with a ':' in a single column.

 Call this column `relatedResourceCatalogNumber`